-If, say, you’re dribbling up the field and an opponent bumps into you, you’ll need to be able to shift your body weight appropriately so that you don’t lose control of the soccer ball.
-Think of the balance players like Maradona or Messi or women’s soccer star Alex Morgan possess.
-They are all strong on the ball and don’t let players knock them off the ball easily, even when they’re dribbling at speed.
+If, say, you’re dribbling up the soccer field and an opponent bumps into you, you’ll need to be able to shift your body weight appropriately so that you don’t lose control of the soccer ball.
+Think of the balance players like Diego Maradona, Neymar, Lionel Messi or women’s soccer star Alex Morgan possess.
+They are all strong on the soccer ball and don’t let players knock them off the ball easily, even when they’re dribbling at speed.

 The key to maintaining balance is to understand that your body is always moving.
 What do I mean?
 Well, first of all, try standing on one foot for 30 seconds.
 Go on, try it!
 You may have noticed that although you were able to remain standing in one place, your body was still wobbling and oscillating just ever so slightly.
 You see, it’s impossible to stand perfectly still because your body is constantly transferring energy all over the place, in addition to reacting against external forces such as gravity.
 Therefore, your goal is to maintain a center of balance by focusing this transfer of energy to work for you, not against you.

 Think of your center of balance as a flock of sheep.
 I know this is far fetched, but play along with me, okay?
 Imagine some sheep start straying from the flock.
 This is where sheepdogs (or in this case, your energy) come in.
 The sheepdog redirects the wandering sheep back to the flock, thus restoring the flock’s size, or in our example, your balance.
 Your job is to redirect your energy to restore your balance.